bniehoff/lennard-jonesium/README.md

 Microcanonical simulation of the Lennard-Jones substance and analysis of phase transitions.Completely rebuilt in Python and modern C++ using object-oriented and functional programming principles.

-The project is finally "done"!
-The C++ part (which does all the hard work) is working well, and the Python wrapper package finally has a usable interface.
-With the Python wrapper, one can easily `run()` a single simulation, or `run_sweep()` a whole "sweep" of simulations over parameter space.
-When using `run_sweep()`, everything about the directory structure of the collection of simulations is managed automatically.

 ## Design notes

 The codebase is a bit large to just dive into (there are approximately 14000 lines of code).
 It is split into two parts: a C++ library which implements all of the details of the simulations, and a Python package which provides a user interface to the C++ library, which is convenient to use from a Jupyter notebook.